Technology can often abuse us. Learn how and fight back.

 • The necessarily invisible nature of software has created a culture of unchecked deceit.

-• The average user enthusiastically welcomes liars into their life with every app they install.
+• The average user enthusiastically welcomes liars (often hiding behind the title "Software Engineer") into their life with every app they install.

 • 3.
 Knowledge is power and you have none

-• A significant amount of consumer tech is produced by a very small number of people.
-Almost none of us have a reasonable understanding of what is going on.
+• A significant amount of consumer tech is produced by a very small number of people, causing most of us to have no reasonable understanding of what is going on.

-• Younger generations are being groomed through reliance on omnipresent technology they do not control, a life without which they have never known (and therefore struggle to seriously critique).
+• Younger generations are groomed into reliance on omnipresent technology that they do not control and have never known life without.

 • Parents abdicate their safeguarding responsibilities by allowing their children's minds to be shaped by apps run by men in boardrooms.